Many thanks to the 130+ young writers who submitted to our 2015 statewide writing contest!

 - Include this information with your submission: Name, Age, School, Email Address, Phone Number, Parents Names, Mailing Address.

-The deadline for submission was February 15th, 2014.
+The deadline for submission is February 15th, 2015.

 - A panel of professional writers will select one grand prize winner and runner/s-up.

 - The grand prize winner will be published in the May 2015 issue of Maine Magazine.